kcdissanayaka/PHPWebev/README.md

 ### Feature 4

-Package booking: User package booking management, save the booking details in database, add the card to select multiple packages and finally do the online payment and send the invoice by email.
+Package booking: User package booking management, save the booking details in database, add the card to select multiple packages and finally do the payment and store all the data into the db.
 ---

 ## Database Tables